 The Board met ten times during the year to consider such matters.
-Further details are provided in the Directors' Report on page 17.
-The Board is supported by the Audit, Remuneration and Nomination Committees, details of which, together with attendance records, can also be found on page 17.
+Further details are provided in the Directors' Report.
+The Board is supported by the Audit, Remuneration and Nomination Committees.

 The Board currently consists of the Executive Chairman (Patrick Cheetham) and two non-executive directors (Donald McAlister and Dr Mike Armitage).
 The Board considers that the Board structure is acceptable having regard to the fact that it is not yet revenue-earning.